 3.2.7.
 Day 14: Perform the colony outgrowth assay with the plate seeded with 5,000 cells.
 Fix cells for 10 min in methanol and stain for 10 min in a crystal violet solution (2.3% crystal violet, 0.1% ammonium oxalate, 20% ethanol (see Figure 2B).
 Count the number of colonies using the OpenCFU software (see Figure 2C).

 3.2.8.
-Day 18: Use the plate seeded with 500 cells. fix and stain cells as described in step 3.2.7 (see Figure 2B).
+Day 18: Use the plate seeded with 500 cells.
+Fix and stain cells as described in step 3.2.7 (see Figure 2B).
 Count the number of colonies (see Figure 2C).

 4. Western blot analysis using pBabe-EYFP-CENP-A.

-NOTE: Refer to the previously described method 13 for Western blot analysis using pBabe-EYFP-CENP-A antibody.
+NOTE: Refer to the previously described method 13 for Western blot analysis using antibodies indicated in Figures 1B and 2A and Table of Materials for EYFP-CENP-A proteins.

 4.1.
 Isolate proteins by lysing the cells grown with different virus infection.
-Then use 1 µg of protein to run an SDS PAGE.
+Then run 20 µg of protein in one well of SDS-PAGE gel.
 Transfer the proteins to a PVDF membrane as described previously13.

 4.2.
 Wash the membrane 3x after incubations with primary-secondary antibodies.
 Detect and analyze the protein bands on the membrane with the infrared imaging system and/or the chemiluminescence imager for immunoblot detection.
 These results are shown in Figures 1B and Figure 2A.